pyladies/project-admin-logisitics/forms/new-chapter.md

 ## Chapter Information

+- `Desired namespace for chapter, this will be for the email and subdomain setup like [sf@pyladies.com] and it should be as close to the chapter name as possible.
+Remember, in Python, explicit is better than implicit!`
+- `Is this a new chapter, or an existing (inactive) one?` (options)
+  - new chapter
+  - existing/inactive chapter
 - `City of new chapter.
 PyLadies recommends a city specific focus to prevent name collision.
 If you want to start a chapter with a different affiliation please specify the location and why you are choosing this.`
 - `Country of new chapter`
-- `Desired namespace for chapter, this will be for the email and subdomain setup like [sf@pyladies.com] and it should be as close to the chapter name as possible.
-Remember, in Python, explicit is better than implicit!`
 - `What language(s) will the chapter primarily speak?`

 ## Programming